lfbn/base-model/README.md

-# Base Model
+# About Base Model

 - [Features](#features)
 - [Installation](#installation)
 - [Examples](#examples)

 This is a Base Model that can be extended to define Models.
-It helps handling data validation, and conversion.
+It helps handling data validation, and data conversion.

 ## Features